BA (Hons) Counselling and Therapeutic Practice

 BTEC Extended Diploma Distinction Merit Merit (this is equivalent to 112 UCAS tariff points).

 Pass the Access to HE Diploma with a minimum of 104 UCAS tariff points

 An interview is required for this course.
 Those applying will be provided with further details if successful at the initial selection stage.

-GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics and English at Grade C or above, or their equivalent but consideration is given to individual circumstances
+- GCSEs: The University normally requires a minimum 5 GCSEs including Mathematics/Numeracy and English at Grade C or Grade 4 or above, or their equivalent, but consideration is given to individual circumstances.

 We also welcome international applications with equivalent qualifications.
 Please visit the country specific pages on our international website for exact details.